Police chiefs to regain power to lead officer misconduct hearings

 The measures, which restore responsibilities chiefs held almost a decade ago, are due to come into force next month after being announced last year.

-Officers could also face being continuously vetted throughout their career after the Home Office confirmed it had committed funding to develop an “automated and continuous integrity screening system of the police workforce”, but is yet to disclose the sum being spent on the project.

-The moves are part of efforts to rebuild public trust and confidence in policing after it was shattered by a slew of scandals, including the murder of Sarah Everard by serving Metropolitan Police officer Wayne Couzens and the unmasking of former Met constable David Carrick as a serial abuser and rapist.
+The move is part of efforts to rebuild public trust and confidence in policing after it was shattered by a slew of scandals, including the murder of Sarah Everard by serving Metropolitan Police officer Wayne Couzens and the unmasking of former Met constable David Carrick as a serial abuser and rapist.

 The scale of the problem was exposed by the Carrick case amid revelations he was able to carry on offending over nearly 20 years while working as a police officer despite several incidents where his conduct was called into question.